Trumeet/GPartArch/README.md

 ## 0x02 Build the image

-It may took about 5 minutes.
+It may take about 5 minutes.

 If you had built it before, delete lock files: